Haunter56/Auto-Member-Group-Assignment-SB/README.md

 ### C# Compiler
-To make sure the C# code will run, go into any of the actions and  > Double-Click the "Execute Code" sub-action > click "compile" to make sure it compiles
+To make sure the C# code will run, go into any of the actions and  > Double-Click the `Execute Code` sub-action > click "Compile" to make sure it compiles

 ![image](https://github.com/Haunter56/Auto-Member-Group-Assignment-SB/assets/107263697/cbbd08f8-2aaf-47d5-b6d7-7aa3ddf66a63)